As I explore running Gitlab server and pages in Docker I’ll need some

 a live DNS server in production.

-Typically on linux systems running systemd
+Typically on linux systems running systemd the network is managed

-through a service called NetworkManager
+through a service called NetworkManager which has a super useful

-.
+plugin for dnsmasq.
 Dnsmasq is a super lightweight DNS forwarder that

 runs locally on many distros.
 Dnsmasq can be used easily enough